hortovanyi/RoboND-Kinematics-Project/README.md

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

 ##### Inverse Position
 The spherical wrist involves joints 4,5 and 6.
-The position of the wrist centre is governed is governed by the first three joints.
+The position of the wrist centre is governed by the first three joints.

 We can derive the wrist centre by using the complete transformation matrix.
 Symbolically the homogeneous transform follows